 Marine vertebrates, biotelemetry and gelatinous zooplankton.

-Chair of Rural & Environmental Economics.
+Chair of Rural and Environmental Economics.

-Behavioural ecology, the interface of animal communication and
+Behavioural ecology, the interface of animal communication and evolutionary biology.

-Economics of Environment and Health.
+Economics of environment and health.

 Mammals: population and community ecology.

-Applied Population Genetics: biodiversity management and conservation; focus on fisheries and aquaculture.
+Applied population genetics: biodiversity management and conservation; focus on fisheries and aquaculture.

-Lagomorph behaviour, ecology and conservation
+Lagomorph behaviour, ecology and conservation.

 Reproductive, behavioural and ecological physiology.